A Pyramid In Scotland? All You Need To Know Before Visiting

 The estate has been a Royal residence for the British Royal Family for many years.

-Prince Albert and Queen Victoria purchased Balmoral Estate to retreat from their busy London life.
+Prince Albert and Queen Victoria purchased Balmoral Estate as a retreat from their busy London life.
 Albert was actively involved in transforming the estate, including constructing the new Balmoral Castle in the Scottish Baronial style, which still stands today.
 He also played a role in developing the estate’s landscape, gardens, and forestry.

 Prince Albert’s Cairn symbolises the enduring connection between the British Royal Family and Balmoral Estate.
 It is a testament to Prince Albert’s profound impact on the estate and his enduring love for Scotland.